-Deciding if solar is right for you and your property can be a complex and somewhat intimidating task.
-Dealing with multiple solar companies may not be easy either; we get you.
+Deciding if solar is right for you and your property can be a complex and somewhat intimidating task and dealing with multiple solar companies in New England may not be easy either; we get you.
 No matter what solar company you decide to talk to, the first step would be to set up a solar site visit.
 Here at New England Clean Energy, this is when you meet your solar consultant.
-Before the pandemic, it was a real visit where a sales consultant would come to your home.
+Before the pandemic, solar companies in New England were having real visits where a sales consultant would come to your home.
 With the challenges that this year brought, we are currently doing virtual site visits, to help keep you and our company safe.
 No matter if the visit is real or virtual you may be wondering: what actually happens during a solar site visit?
 And how can you prepare?

 The main goal is for us to answer any questions that you may have, to assess your needs and your roof, and to offer you the best solar system solution that is custom designed for your needs.
 And by that, we mean the one that guarantees you a great return on investment and lasts for decades.